dcobol78/AspNetMVC/README.md

 # AspNetMVC
 Simple MVC project on C#.
-Use Northwind database from microsoft with MS SQL Server and Entity Framework.
+Use Northwind database from microsoft with MS SQL Server, Entity Framework and LINQ.